taeleeswe/AI-Restaurant-Recommender/README.md

 # Restaurant Recommender

 Restaurant Recommender is a cutting-edge web application powered by OpenAI's ChatGPT API.
 It offers personalized restaurant recommendations based on your food preferences, all within the vibrant culinary landscape of New York City.

+This project draws inspiration from the 'Build A ChatGPT AI in JavaScript' course by Clarian North on Udemy.
+While the core concept is derived from the course, I've customized and extended the application to create a personalized experience.

 ## Features